Welcome to UNICEF USA!

 “The increasing number of children going hungry in Yemen should shock us all into action,” said UNICEF Executive Director Henrietta Fore.
 “More children will die with every day that passes without action.
 Humanitarian organizations need urgent predictable resources and unhindered access to communities on the ground to be able to save lives.”

-As the conflict in Yemen drags on, UNICEF continues to take every measure possible to protect the health and rights and safety of millions of Yemeni children.
+As conflict drags on and malnutrition rises, UNICEF continues to take every measure possible to protect the health and rights and safety of millions of Yemeni children.
 But UNICEF can't do it alone.
 There is an urgent need for individuals, organizations and governments to come together and take action.
 Every child in Yemen deserves a safe and happy childhood.
 Please give generously.

 Top photo: Nine-month-old Nour was treated for acute malnutrition at a UNICEF-supported health center in Sana'a, Yemen.
 The treatment saved her life. © UNICEF/UNI366578/Abaidi